dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ## Name compression

-All the names stored in the C-DNS format are full domain names; no DNS style name compression is used on the individual names within the format.
+All the names stored in the C-DNS format are full domain names; no [@!RFC1035] name compression is used on the individual names within the format.
 Therefore when reconstructing a packet, name compression must be used in order to reproduce the on the wire representation of the packet.